ishan-walia/Bhakti-Sangeet-App/README.md

 * Android Studio Flamingo or newer
 * JDK 11+
 * Internet connection (for streaming)
+## 🎯 Use Cases

+✔ College Android Major Project
+✔ Spiritual Audio Streaming App
+✔ Firebase Learning Project
+✔ Ready to Publish on Play Store
+✔ Can be Monetized with Ads
 ### Install

 1. Clone the repo: